justynath/landmarks-quiz/README.md

 ### Validator Testing

 **HTML**
-Code has been validated with the official W3C validator.
+Code has been validated with the official W3C validator and returned no errors or warnings.

-index.html
+![html validator][.assets/readme-resources/validator-html.png]

 **CSS**
-Code has been validated with the official (Jigsaw) validator
+Code has been validated with the official (Jigsaw) validator and returned no errors or warnings.

+![css validator][.assets/readme-resources/validator-css.png]

+**JavaScript**
+Code has been validated with the official (Jshint) validator and returned no errors or warnings.

+**Metrics**

+There are 13 functions in this file.

+Function with the largest signature take 2 arguments, while the median is 0.

+Largest function has 16 statements in it, while the median is 6.

+The most complex function has a cyclomatic complexity value of 3 while the median is 2.

 ---